Med School MCAT

 What Do Med Schools Interpret from MCAT Scores

 MCAT score of a medical school applicant is the decisive factor for med school admission.
-It's very important to have a clear and comprehensive idea of med school MCAT scores for all med school aspirants.
+It's very important to have a clear and comprehensive idea of the test scores for all med school aspirants.
 Before you sit for MCAT, you shall have to be thoroughly prepared.
-Let's face it; MCAT is not easy.
+Let's face it; the test is not easy.
 You will be competing against some of the brightest and meritorious students of the country.
-Hence, the med school MCAT scores become the ultimate margin on which acceptance letters are issued for each and every student.
+Hence, the MCAT scores become the ultimate margin on which acceptance letters are issued for each and every student.
 As of 2007, the test is administered 22 times per year in a computerized format from January until September.
 Before 2007, it was only given twice a year as a paper test-once in April and once in August.
-With the change in 2007, the MCAT has also been changed in length.
+With the change in 2007, the test has also been changed in length.
 The time has been nearly cut in half to 4.5 hours and the test has 30% fever questions, which were removed equally from all sections.

 MCAT scores And Admission

 As a medical school applicant, a student should try to sit for the MCAT towards the beginning of the calendar year.
 The idea is to receive your scorecard almost at the same time when you apply for medical school.
 Despite the changes in exam structure, the test still continues to be a day long event.
 The questions, other than the writing section, are all multiple choice in nature.
 The three sections comprises questions from Physics, Chemistry and Biology.
 Each of them is marked on a 15 point scale adding it up to a total of 45 points.
 It's seemingly very difficult to reach a near-to-perfect score.
 The average test score of a student every year is recorded as 24 (where the student procures 8 in each of the three sections).
 A score of 30 is considered to be a good competitive score whereas any score ranging in between 34-36 is considered as the highest.
 If you manage to score above 36, you shall be counted among the top two percent in US.